KKBOX/LFLiveKitMac/README.md

 to make it able to build and run on macOS.
 What we did are including

 * Change all of the OpenES API calls to corresponding OpenGL ones.
-* Change the audio component for audio recoring.
+* Change the audio component for audio recording.
 LFLiveKit uses the remoteIO node on iOS, but we need to use kAudioUnitSubType_HALOutput on mac OS.
 * Change the way that GPUImageFramebuffer generates pixel